April 1, 2023 - Kevin Tu

 Card Not Present (CNP) Fraud

-Regardless of the fraud type or intention, scammers’ first objective is to convince a call center agent that they are a real customer.
-Once the agent believes the caller is who they say they are and gain account access, they can do a number of things at the expense of the individual they’re impersonating.
+Regardless of the fraud type or intention, the scammer’s first objective is to convince a call center or customer support agent that they are a real customer.
+Once the agent asks security questions and performs identity verification, access is granted, and the scammer can do a number of things at the expense of the individual they’re impersonating.

 For example, with financial call center fraud, scammers can request to change passwords to bank accounts or request new credit or debit cards be sent to a new address while canceling any valid cards tied to an account.
-They might use emotional appeal saying they’ve lost everything in a house fire and need a new card sent to their hotel right away.
+They might use emotional appeal saying they’ve lost everything in a house fire and need a new card sent to their hotel right away, thereby tricking the call center agent into bypassing the authentication process and other security protocols.
 Or they might say they lost their credit card while traveling and need a new one sent to a different address than what’s on file.

 Current Efforts to Reduce Call Center Fraud Aren’t Enough

-Many call centers have already implemented security procedures to protect sensitive user data.
-Knowledge-based authentication (KBA) is commonly used to verify user identity and allow agents to access the account.
+Many call center providers have already implemented security protocols to protect sensitive data.
+Knowledge-based authentication (KBA) is commonly used to verify user identity and allow agents to access the account during customer interactions.
 KBA questions usually involve personally identifiable information (PII), such as address or birthday.

 However, these pieces of information are also easily obtained by fraudsters.
 Data breaches may reveal critical pieces of PII and make them available on the dark web.
-It’s becoming more common for fraudsters to access user accounts through call centers based on KBA.
+It’s becoming more common for fraudsters to access user accounts through call centers based on KBA, so advanced employee training should be employed to help call center staff recognize fraud risks.

 How to Prevent Call Center Fraud with DataVisor